-About ten years after the production and use of digital computers it was usual to implement software programs using assembly languages for avoiding the hard-coding, error-prone, tedious, and time-consuming first-generation machine language programming used with the earliest computers, freeing programmers from knowing binary codes and data addresses.
-From an historical viewpoint Kathleen Booth is recognized as the inventor of the first assembly language in 1947.
-In late 1948, David Wheeler developed the first assembler program for the Electronic Delay Storage Automatic Calculator (EDSAC) and integrated it into the computer bootstrap program.
-For about other ten years algorithms in digital computer were coded using assembly languages.
-However, by the late 1950s the use of assembly languages had been replaced by the so-called high-level languages, with the goal of improving programming productivity and guarantying portability of algorithms from one computer to another one having a different CPU.
-Today, assembly languages are still used for direct hardware manipulation in modes unsupported by a higher-level language, for programming specific embedded hardware systems, for accessing to specialized processor instructions, or for solving critical performance issues.
-For example, in operating systems development, whereas from the early 1950s to towards the end of the 1960s, most operating systems were entirely implemented using assembly languages, today only 1% or 2% of the operating system kernel code is written in assembly, the rest, that is more than 98% is written in high-level languages like C, C++, and Java.
+Approximately ten years after the first production and use of digital computers, it was usual to implement software programs using assembly languages to avoid the hard-coding, error-prone, tedious, and time-consuming first-generation machine language programming used with the earliest computers, freeing programmers from keeping track of binary codes and data addresses.
+From a historical viewpoint, Kathleen Booth is recognized as the inventor of the first assembly language in 1947.
+In late 1948, David Wheeler developed the first assembler program for the EDSAC and integrated it into the computer bootstrap program.
+For around another ten years algorithms in digital computers were coded using assembly languages.
+However, by the late 1950s the use of assembly languages had been replaced by the so-called high-level languages—with the goal of improving programming productivity and guarantying portability of algorithms from one computer to another with a different CPU.
+Today, assembly languages are still used for direct hardware manipulation in modes unsupported by a higher-level language, programming specific embedded hardware systems, accessing specialized processor instructions, or solving critical performance issues.
+For example, in operating systems development, where from the early 1950s to the end of the 1960s most operating systems were entirely implemented using assembly languages, today only 1% to 2% of the operating system kernel code is written in assembly, the rest, that is, more than 98%, is written in high-level languages like C, C++, and Java.

-It is worth to mention that the assembly language of the Apollo Guidance Computer (AGC) produced for the Apollo program and installed on board each Apollo command module and Apollo Lunar Module has been the first programming language landing on the Moon.
-On July 20, 1969, the algorithms that managed and steered the Apollo 11, landed on the Moon on board of the Eagle lunar module, together with Neil Armstrong and Buzz Aldrin.
-The software of the ACG contained about 145,000 lines of code and was implemented by a team of 350 programmers leaded by Margaret Hamilton.
+It is worth mentioning that the assembly language of the Apollo Guidance Computer (AGC) produced for the Apollo program and installed on board each Apollo command module and Apollo Lunar Module was the first programming language to land on the Moon.
+On July 20, 1969, the algorithms that managed and steered Apollo 11 landed on the Moon on board the Eagle lunar module together with Neil Armstrong and Buzz Aldrin.
+The software of the AGC contained about 145,000 lines of code and was implemented by a team of 350 programmers headed by Margaret Hamilton.
 She was the director of the Software Engineering Division of the MIT Instrumentation Laboratory, where the software for NASA's Apollo program was developed.
-Despite its complexity and its very long listing of instructions, bugs were ever known to have occurred during any Apollo missions.
+Despite its complexity and very long list of instructions, no bugs were ever known to have occurred during any Apollo mission.

-2.5 High-level languages, concepts, and evolution
+2.5 High-Level Languages, Concepts, and Evolution